-The five key principles to lean project management
+The five key principles of lean project management

 - Specify value: What is the project’s value in the mind of the customer?

-- Map the value stream: A “value stream” map shows the entire process for the creation of the product or project.
-Once this process is mapped, it can be analyzed for areas of waste, such as unnecessary steps or actions that tax resources or compromise quality.
+- Map the value stream: A “value stream” map shows the entire process for creating the product or project.
+Once this process is mapped, it can be analyzed for waste, such as unnecessary steps that tax resources or compromise quality.

 - Make value flow by eliminating waste: Creating an improvement plan will eliminate the waste identified in the value stream.
-This plan will represent a “future state” for the project’s process.
+This plan represents a “future state” for the project’s process.

-- Make value flow at the pull of the customer: The ideal scenario is to only move the project forward or create the product on demand from the customer.
+- Make value flow at the customer’s demand: The ideal scenario is to move the project forward or create the product when requested by the customer.
 Get as close to this as possible to reduce inventory and save resources.

-- Embrace continuous improvement in pursuit of perfection: Regularly reassess the project process with the goal of eliminating waste and maximizing productivity and efficiency.
+- Embrace continuous improvement in pursuit of perfection: Regularly reassess the project process to eliminate waste and maximizing productivity and efficiency.